A-26 Blekinge Class Next Generation AIP Attack Submarine

 The A-26 is one of the most advanced and forward-looking non-nuclear submarine designs in the world.
 The baseline version is optimized for littoral combat where larger nuclear-powered attack submarines are at their weakest, and larger derivatives are steadily enhancing its blue-water credentials also.

-Initially it will replace the ageing Södermanland-class and possibly later the Gotland-class.
+Initially the Blekinge Class will replace the ageing Södermanland-class and possibly later the Gotland-class.
 Difficulties between ThyssenKrupp (then owners of Kockums) and the Swedish government delayed the project, leading to Saab acquiring Kockums in 2014.
 Finally in March 2015 the Swedish government officially placed an order for two boats.
 There is interest from export customers, notably the Netherlands.

 Swedish submarines have a tradition of being relatively small to suit their Baltic primary operating environment, and feature very high levels of automation resulting in very small crews.
 They also pioneered the modern wave of Air Independent Power (AIP, also known as Air Independent Propulsion).
 More subtle design features include the carriage of 400mm lightweight torpedoes.
 Unlike other lightweight torpedoes these are wire guided and can be mass-fired.